stephen-ics/haskell/README.md

             go [] i = i
 ```
 - This sum function takes in a list of integers and outputs a list of integers. 'ys' is the name of the integer list while 0 is the initial accumulator.
 - It uses an auxiliary function (a helper function) defined in the where statement.
-If 'go' takes a parameter of an empty list it returns i, if the parameter can be broken down into a head and a tail, it recursively calls upon the sum function to calculuate the final sum.
+If 'go' takes a parameter of an empty list it returns i, if the parameter can be broken down into a head and a tail, it recursively calls upon the sum function to calculate the final sum.
 The types for the go function are not explicitly stated

 - Functions can be defined to recurse mutually on each other
 ```haskell